-However, if you have an iPhone, there are a number of methods you can use to block the calls even coming through to your phone.
-The person on the other end won't realise they're blocked, they'll just go straight to voicemail or will hear the number unavailable tone, which could well end nuisance calls once and for all.
+On the upside, if you own an iPhone, there are a number of methods you can use to block the unwelcome callers offering to help you claim for PPI.
+In fact, you don't even run the risk of upsetting the nuisance caller - the person on the other end won't realise they're blocked.
+Their call will go straight to voicemail or they will hear the number unavailable tone, which could well end nuisance calls once and for all.

-Whether you are using iOS 7 through to 12 when the full version is released, you can use one of the tricks we have listed below.
+Whether you are using iOS 7 or iOS 13, you can use one of the tricks we have listed below.
 Our methods are so effective those pesky PPI companies will think you are just unavailable.

-So say goodbye to unsolicited sales calls, drunken messages, or any other unwanted phone call, here's our guide to block nuisance phone calls on every model of iPhone, from the iPhone 6 up to the latest iPhone X.
+Here's our guide to block nuisance phone calls on every model of iPhone, from the iPhone 6 up to the latest iPhone 11.